maryamoabu/TaskCard-App/README.md

 Use the command "git remote rm origin" to remove the connection

-This prevents any changes yu make to yur project to affect the skeleton.
+This prevents any changes you make to yur project to affect the skeleton.